SophieHogg/practice-poker-js/README.md

 #F27059
 #F25C54

+In order to allow for this, I made the design for the card back on onlinefractaltools.com to imitate the complex designs that commonly appear on the backs of cards.

 In addition, I opted for some darker colours to counter the more piercing effect of these colours, especially darker reddish-browns and purples.

 ## Extensions: